Franchises in general are a hot ticket, with Canadian franchises

 A franchise resale can happen for many reasons, including:

-- Franchisee owns many locations or varied types of businesses and is downsizing.
+- Franchisee owns many locations or varied types of businesses

 - An owner has decided it’s time to retire.

 - The franchisee started the business with selling at the right